David Bowie is The Man Who Fell to Earth • Redux • Documentary • 2021

 The opening of Bad Timing is set in an art gallery in Vienna, and a shot of Gustav Klimt's The Kiss.
 Whilst the scene unfolds Tom Waits wondrous song, "Invitation to the Blues" informs the mood of what we can expect.
 Art Garfunkel strolls around the room of Klimt's subtly eying up Therese Russel and Waits sings, "...wonder if she might be single, she's a loner and likes to mingle...
 Got to be patient, try and pick up a clue... this ain't nothing but an invitation to the blues".
 It's one of the greatest openings to a movie I've ever seen.

-So for my film, I combined the scenes of Dr Bryce looking through the World Enterprises book, "Masterpieces in Paint and Poetry", and pausing at Brueghels "Landscape and the Fall of Icarus", and its accompanying excerpt from the Auden poem.
+So for my film, I combined the scenes of Dr Bryce looking through the World Enterprises book, "Masterpieces in Paint and Poetry", pausing at Brueghels "Landscape and the Fall of Icarus", and its accompanying excerpt from the Auden poem.

-I needed some David Bowie music from the era, that was in some way similar to the Waits song - a sad piano piece, with lyrics that inform on what is to come.
+I needed some David Bowie music from the era, that was in some way similar to the Waits song - a sad piano refrain, with lyrics that inform on what is to come.
 "Some Are", was perfect on both counts.
 "Some are bound to fail", Bowie sings, as we close up on the legs of the doomed Icarus, drowning in the sea, whilst apparently no one around him seems to care.

 If you haven't seen it, do check out Nic Roeg's Bad Timing - it is a masterpiece.